muehlt/home-assistant-findmy/README.md

 5. Ensure that your terminal has [full disk access](https://support.apple.com/de-de/guide/security/secddd1d86a6/web)
 6. Open FindMy in the background and run `sudo python3 findmy.py`

+## Next steps

+- Use observers to only publish data that changed
+- PyPI
+- Support DeviceGroups

 Could I help you?
 [You can buy me a coffee here if you want 🙏](https://buymeacoffee.com/muehlt)